diaorui/peek-deck/ai.md

 *Tongyi-MAI*

-Z-Image-Turbo is an efficient text-to-image diffusion transformer model optimized for speed and resource usage, achieving sub-second inference with 8 NFEs and fitting within 16GB VRAM.
-It excels at photorealistic generation, bilingual text rendering (English/Chinese), and strong instruction adherence, making it suitable for rapid content creation on consumer hardware.
+Z-Image-Turbo is a highly efficient text-to-image diffusion transformer model with 6B parameters, achieving sub-second inference on H800 GPUs with 8 NFEs.
+It excels at photorealistic generation, bilingual text rendering (English/Chinese), and instruction adherence, fitting within 16GB VRAM.

 `text-to-image`